 The numbers on the above diagram refer to the saturation as measured by the Munsell system and notation.

 The Munsell system is very useful for artists, especially when you are trying to capture atmospheric perspective.
-For example, in a landscape the saturation changes depending on the weather and distant from the artist:
+For example, in a landscape the saturation changes depending on the weather and distance from the artist:

 0 = neutral overcast sky

 1 = tree in light at the horizon

 2 = weak sunny sky, grass at the horizon

 5-6 = middle middle distance, tree in shadow

 8 = strong foreground grass, tree in light